ramon349/BiomedParse/README.md

+# Notes
+- Forked the repo for simple research use.
+- Added my own modifications to run inference using some monai tools
+- Right now focused only on kidney segmentation
 # **BiomedParse**

 This repository hosts the code and resources for the paper **"A Foundation Model for Joint Segmentation, Detection, and Recognition of Biomedical Objects Across Nine Modalities"** (published in [*Nature Methods*](https://aka.ms/biomedparse-paper)).